dduan/duan.ca/articles/2020/04/22/site-improvements-2020.md

 In the last decade, my professional work is focused on native, mobile applications.
 This experience biased me in a few ways.
 "Native" made me appreciate the closeness to "the metal": you have an OS; you get the executable;
-, you launch strace, and boom, everything the OS thinks what your code should do is revealed to you.
-"Mobile" forced me to see the reality: desktop experience has become a niche.
+you launch strace, and boom, everything the OS thinks what your code does is revealed to you.
+"Mobile" forced me to reckon with the reality: desktop experience has become a niche.
 It's nowhere near as important as it was prior to the iPhone.
 Not making your software run well on mobile devices is a particular kind of choice that come with some severe trade-offs.

 And, finally, I subscribe to the idea that *plain text is supreme*.
 Yes, even more supreme than the web.
 This website is a derivative of the articles I write